ozcanovunc/Image-Comparison-Module/README.md

     --------------------
-	-	If you are running Windows, you can go this link: http://www.imagemagick.org/script/binary-releases.php and under "Windows Binary Release" section, download and install the first .exe file.
+	-	If you are running Windows, you can go this link: http://www.imagemagick.org/script/binary-releases.php and under "Windows Binary Release" section, download the first .exe file and install it.
 	-	If you are running Unix based OS, open the command line and run the following commands in order: sudo apt-get -y update